-However, when peeing in the house becomes a habit, it can leave you feeling confused, frustrated, and even desperate.
-Tragically, housebreaking issues have led some dog parents to feel that surrendering their pets was their only option.
-There are other solutions!
+When your dog’s peeing in the house becomes a habit, it can leave you feeling confused, frustrated, and even desperate.
+Housebreaking issues have even led some dog parents to surrender their pets.

 Also called “inappropriate urination” by vets, there are plenty of reasons why dogs pee in our homes.
 If your fully potty-trained dog is peeing in the house more than occasionally, here’s what you can do to help him break the habit.